-The experiment results suggest an effect of model choice on the system's usability in most sessions after the first sessions and therefore both H1.4 and H2.8 are supported partially.
+The experiment results suggest an effect of model choice on the system's usability in most sessions after the first sessions and therefore both H1.4 (Users' perceptions of the usability of the robot decrease over multiple sessions, regardless of the CL model) and H2.8 (Users perceive a robot that retrains on all previous objects to be more useful and easier to use than a robot that does not retrain on all previous objects) are supported partially.
 While usability scores are similar among the three approaches in the first session and partially in the second and third sessions, they drop significantly in sessions 3, 4, and 5 only when the robot uses the FT approach and is thus forgetting more frequently.
 The robot, however, is perceived to be equally usable over repeated sessions with the CBCL and the JT approaches.
-Therefore, H2.7 can only be supported partially.
+Therefore, H2.7 (Users perceive a robot that remembers most previous objects to be more useful and easier to use than a robot that forgets) can only be supported partially.
 This result is particularly interesting since usability is not directly linked to the classification accuracy of the model.
 This result also shows that users find continual learning robots to be useful even when the underlying model might forget previously learned objects.
 This could be because some users might only care about the robot's performance on the new objects, as observed for some users in our study that did not test the FT model on many old objects in the later sessions.
 This might also explain the high variance in accuracy seen for the two models for different participants.
 Therefore, CL researchers might need to not only focus on developing optimal models but also focus on the needs and tendencies of the participants when designing continual learning robots.

 Finally, we observed that JT's classification accuracy dropped by $\sim 15\%$ after the first two sessions, whereas CBCL's accuracy remained consistent over all sessions.
 This was surprising as JT is a theoretical upper bound and trains on all the data from previous sessions, whereas CBCL only uses the data from the current session.
-This could be because JT is originally designed to learn from a large number of training images per object class, whereas CBCL can learn from a few images per object class.
+This could be because JT was originally designed to learn from a large number of training images per object class, whereas CBCL can learn from a few images per object class.
 Note that in the fifth session, the time required for JT to learn new objects was $\sim 20-30$ seconds because it had to retrain on the data on all the objects from the previous four sessions, whereas CBCL required < 1 second to learn new objects even in the fifth session.
 This was a promising result indicating that SOTA CL models that require much less time to learn new objects can perform similarly to the theoretical upper bound for continual learning when applied to real robots interacting with real users.
-However, we observed that the classification accuracy of both CBCL and JT was much lower (~ 45-60%) than when tested on static datasets or with the experimenters (> 90%) [9, 15].
+However, we observed that the classification accuracy of both CBCL and JT was much lower ( $\sim 45-60\%$ ) than when tested on static datasets or with the experimenters (> 90%) [9, 15].
 These results indicate that the performance of the continual learning robots is quite different in the real world and it is drastically affected by the teaching style of their users.